-What are the must-see places to visit in Vermont?
+What are some must-see places in Vermont?

 Lake Champlain, the Lincoln Family Home, the Green Mountain National Forest, and the Appalachian Trail are all must-see stops in Vermont.
 The Montshire Museum of Science, Green Mountain Railroad, scenic train ride, and the Cold Hollow Cider Mill are other fun things to do during your visit.

 What are the best things to do in Vermont with kids?

 Kids and adults will love seeing the Vermont Teddy Bear Factory, the Montshire Museum of Science, and the Billings Farm and Museum working farm!
 Other fun things for kids to enjoy include the Pump House Indoor Waterpark at Jay Peak and Ben & Jerry’s Ice Cream Factory.